 ζ Cassiopeiae (Zeta Cassiopeiae)

 Zeta Cassiopeiae is a blue-white subgiant (spectral type B2IV), approximately 600 light years distant.
-It has an apparent visual magnitude of 3.67.
+It has an apparent magnitude of 3.67.

 Zeta Cassiopeiae is classified as a SPB variable star (Slow Pulsating B star), the first one of its kind discovered to have a magnetic field.
 The star’s rotation speed is 56 km/s and its rotation period is 5.37 days.